Deepeshkabra/Vehicle-Parking-Management-system/README.md

 # Vehicle-Parking-App-22F3001136-
-It is a multi-user app that manages different parking lots, parking spots and parked vehicles
+It is a multi-user app that manages different parking lots, parking spots and parked vehicles.